Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

 1. Physical Restart

-To physically restart your Firestick, you only need to unplug the device, wait a while, and plug it back in.
-Your Firestick should be back online in a few seconds or so after it’s plugged back in.
+To physically restart your Firestick, you only need to unplug the device, wait about 15 seconds, and plug it back in.
+Your Firestick should be back online a few seconds or so after it’s plugged back in.

 2. Restart via Remote